hashicorp/packer-plugin-vsphere/.web-docs/components/data-source/virtualmachine/README.md

 Artifact BuilderId: `vsphere.virtualmachine`

-This data source retrieves information about existing virtual machines from vSphere and return name of one virtual machine that matches all specified filters.
+This data source retrieves information about existing virtual machines from vSphere and returns the name of a virtual machine that matches all specified filters.
 This virtual machine can be used in the vSphere Clone builder to select a template.

 ## Configuration Reference